angusfretwell/angusfretwell.github.io/_drafts/publishing-es2015-packages-to-npm.markdown

 layout: post
 title:  Dos and don'ts for publishing ES2015 to npm
 date:   2016-04-03
-categories: craft dokku
+categories: npm javascript
-comments: true
+comments: false
 ---

 ## Do: transpile to ES5